 - Outdoor Adventures and Custom Adventures: Adjusted.
-For all of our guided experiences in Yosemite, we’re taking special precautions to ensure the health and safety of instructors and participants (see our COVID-19 Program Procedures).
+Our Outdoor Adventures are paused through February, but we plan to start them up again in March.
+We are offering Custom Adventures.
+All of our guided experiences in Yosemite include special precautions to ensure the health and safety of instructors and participants (see our COVID-19 Program Procedures).

 - Art Programs: Adjusted.
 Happy Isles Art and Nature Center is closed.
-Stay tuned for updates on our outdoor art classes and other opportunities to get creative in the park in 2021.
+We’re offering a variety of outdoor art classes this year, starting in April (conditions permitting).

 - Yosemite Theater: Closed.
 All Yosemite Theater shows are canceled, and the theater building (behind the Valley Visitor Center) is closed.

-- Yosemite Conservancy Volunteer Programs: Canceled for 2020.
-We look forward to welcoming volunteers back in 2021!
-Information about next year’s volunteer opportunities will be available soon.
+- Yosemite Conservancy Volunteer Programs: Adjusted.
+We look forward to welcoming volunteers back to the park!
+Information about our 2021 volunteer opportunities will be available soon.